-A car can make hundreds of different noises, some problematic, some just … odd, but nothing to worry about, understanding why they make strange noises can take years of experience, but a little knowledge can go a long way, so we’re sharing some of our knowledge.
+A car can make hundreds of different noises, some problematic, some just odd.
+But, understanding why they make strange noises can take years of experience.

 Why does my car make a noise?

-A car typically makes a noise when something is wrong, or about to go wrong, otherwise that noise would be there all the time, but some noises really can be the simplest of problems – for example – a wet drive belt (also know as Serpentine belt) can slip on its tensioner and pulleys, leading to a loud squealing noise, but will be over in seconds and may never happen again.
+A car typically makes a noise when something is wrong, or about to go wrong.
+Otherwise, that noise would be there all the time, but some noises really can be the simplest of problems.
+For example, a wet drive belt (also known as a Serpentine belt) can slip on its tensioner and pulleys, leading to loud squealing noise, but will be over in seconds and may never happen again.